MartyGentillon/lmt-ruby/doc/lmw.md

 Ideally, any links between and to blocks would also go to included files.

 Currently, it puts headers on blocks, and replaces include directives with a more human version.
+We still need to handle the parts and linking.
+We also need to handle the link updating.

 ## Interface